actualbudget/docs/docs/reports-filters/reports.md

 ![](/static/img/reports/cash-flow.png)

 Cash flow shows your spending over time.
 It only looks at budgeted accounts and shows their balance over time, and includes separate income and expense visualizations.
 It's a quick way to see how your income and expenses effected your available money over time.
-Cash flow shows the balance of your budgeted accounts over time, and the amount of expenses/income each day or month.
 Your budgeted accounts are considered to be “cash on hand,” so this gives you a picture of how available money fluctuates.